FelixMo42/artiGO/README.md

-artiGO is an AI made with tenserFlow to controlle a robot from point A to point B.
+artiGO is an AI made with tenserFlow to control a robot from point A to point B.